cloudflare/cloudflare-docs/products/dns/src/content/additional-options/custom-nameservers.md

 If you are using [Cloudflare Registrar](https://developers.cloudflare.com/registrar) for the zone that provides the hostnames for the account-level custom nameservers:

-1. Create between 2 and 5 account-level nameservers with a [POST command](https://api.cloudflare.com/#account-level-custom-nameservers-add-account-custom-nameserver).
+1. Create between two and five account-level nameservers with a [POST command](https://api.cloudflare.com/#account-level-custom-nameservers-add-account-custom-nameserver).
 1. Cloudflare creates the [glue records](https://www.ietf.org/rfc/rfc1912.txt) automatically.
 1. To enable the custom nameservers on existing zones:
     1. Use a [PUT command](https://api.cloudflare.com/#account-level-custom-nameservers-usage-for-a-zone-set-account-custom-nameserver-related-zone-metadata) on each zone.